PerryS02/PortfolioSite/content/authors/admin/_index.md

 - Visitors
 ---

 Perry Sykes is currently a student at Transylvania University studying Computer Science.
 Completed courses include Software Engineering, Data Structures, Discrete Mathematics, Robotics, and Operating Systems.
-He has worked as a Senior Student Web Developer at Wofford College in the Information Management department.
+He has worked as a Senior Student Web Developer at Wofford College in the Information Management Department.